 Littleton Legal PLLC is here to help you to answer those questions while minimizing taxes through strategies such as dynasty trusts, private foundations, donor advised funds, asset protection trusts, and charitable trusts.
 We strive to minimize or eliminate taxes, but rest assured, protecting the best interest of you and your loved ones comes first.

-There are many ways to protect assets and the method we use will depend upon your goals, assets, and family.
+There are actually many ways to protect assets and the method we use will depend upon your goals, assets, and family.
 As we briefly mentioned, purchasing insurance is the simplest form of asset protection.

 Additional methods include:

 - Setting up a business entity such as an LLC to own rental real estate or a business.

 - Including lifetime trusts for your spouse and children in your revocable living trust.

 - Purchasing long-term care insurance and/or Medicaid/nursing home planning.

 - Using domestic asset protection, spousal, children’s, grandchildren’s, or life insurance trusts.

 - Implementing offshore planning.

 Asset protection planning helps you reduce risk of loss of assets from lawsuits, including divorce, landlord/tenant, car accident, slip & fall, bankruptcy, business failure, malpractice, and the like.

 Littleton Legal PLLC will help you to analyze risk, options, and peace of mind to get the best level of asset protection in place for you and your family.